 Occasionally a student will need to change their courses while abroad.
-They are instructed to communicate with International Programs, their advisor, and their associate dean to assign and approve new equivalencies.
-Please be sure to copy the International Programs Office on any approval e-mail
+They are instructed to communicate with the International Programs Office, their advisor, and their associate dean to assign and approve new equivalencies.
+Please be sure to copy the International Programs Office on any approval emails.

 Academic planning for the semester after the student's semester abroad should take place at the advising session prior to the study abroad semester.
-Since the student will need to register for the next semester's classes while abroad, the student should contact you via e-mail for their registration pin.
-Advisors are encouraged to stay connected while their advisee is abroad to follow their experience and transformation by e-mail communication, reading student blogs, and/or journals.
+Since the student will need to register for the next semester's classes while abroad, the student should contact you via email for their registration pin.
+Advisors are encouraged to stay connected while their advisee is abroad to follow their experience and transformation by email communication, reading student blogs, and/or journals.

-How Can I Support and Encourage Students to Study Abroad?
+How Can I Support and Encourage Students to Study Abroad/Away?